IOT-123/AssimilateCrouton/README.md

 ## Goals

-Color for each Device (considered by edfungus).
-Have piggy-backed endpointJson for now.
+~Color for each Device (considered by edfungus).
+Have piggy-backed endpointJson for now~.

 Do not remove cards with LWT.